 A real-time transit guide for autistic adults.

-How might we help autistic adults achieve independence through learning transit etiquettes when
+How can we help autistic adults achieve independence through learning transit etiquettes when riding public transportation?

 October - December, 2019 (10 weeks)